Startup Product

 We can't keep up.

-Let's be honest, every day it feels like someone is talking about some sort of new tool or product that people are using at work.
-Whether it's using generative AI to streamline your workflow, how to go viral on TikTok to promote your brand, or organizing every aspect of your life on Notion, there's always something new.
+Every day it feels like someone is talking about some sort of new tool or product that people are using at work.
+Whether it's using generative AI to streamline your workflow, how to go viral with trends on TikTok to promote your brand, or organizing every aspect of your life on Notion, there's always something new.
 How do we keep up with all of it?

 1000+ new AI tools were introduced to the market in April 2023 alone.